Unknown-3301/ComputeShaders/README.md

 # ComputeShaders
+---

-a library that wraps the SharpDX library to be used like compute shaders in Unity
+a library that wraps the [SharpDX](https://github.com/sharpdx/SharpDX) library to be used like compute shaders in Unity

+## Usage